 We fight against all cuts in jobs, services and benefits; against student tuition fees and against privatisation.
 We campaign for decent pay, pensions, benefits, and student grants.

 We fight for women to win what's necessary to live a life free from inequality, poverty, discrimination and oppression.

 See: A fighting programme for women's rights and socialism

 We campaigned against the wars on Iraq and Afghanistan and other military interventions by imperialist powers.
 We fight for a socialist world free of war, terrorism and racism.

 We campaign to stop the destruction and pollution of our environment.

 TUSC was co-founded in 2010 by the late Bob Crow, the RMT transport workers' union leader.
-Along with the RMT, a constituent organisation of TUSC, its national steering committee involves leading trade unionists from other unions together with the Socialist Party, the Resistance Movement, and independent socialists.
+Its first steering committee included the Socialist Party and we have participated in the committee ever since.
+In 2012 the RMT decided to be represented officially on the committee.
+Along with the RMT, its steering committee today involves leading trade unionists from other unions together with the Socialist Party, the Resistance Movement, and independent socialists.

 TUSC stood sufficient candidates in the 2015 general election to qualify for a UK-wide party election broadcast.

 It recalibrated its electoral activity following Jeremy Corbyn's election as Labour leader, a development which it warmly welcomed.
 Consequently TUSC did not contest either the 2017 or 2019 general elections and only stood in other elections against those Labour candidates who opposed Jeremy Corbyn and were carrying out austerity policies.